GWayShh/GWayShh/README.md

 Hey!
-This is Jivesh, but you can call me JP...
-Currently a student at DTU
+This is Jivesh, but you can call me JP... \n Currently a student at DTU \n
 Just getting familiar to programming.